Continual learning under domain transfer with sparse synaptic bursting

 \subsection{Domain Transfer}

-After executing the meta-learning protocol, each model is trained over a sequence of 100 classes from a previously unobserved dataset (ImageNet or CIFAR-100).
+After executing the meta-learning protocol, each model is trained over a sequence of 100 classes from a previously unseen dataset (ImageNet or CIFAR-100).
 Classes contain 600 total images, from which 30 are randomly sampled without replacement for each class.
-This translates to 3000 (100*30) sequential iterations of gradient descent.
+This results in 3000 (100*30) sequential iterations of gradient descent.
 All images are resized to 3x28x28 (channels, height, width).
 Every run uses a different random seed, a randomized class order, and a random batch of 30 images per class.
 We applied a grid search over learning rates, and selected the highest performing setting over all subsequent runs.